Fast charging capable and weight optimized battery system

 Leadership: Fraunhofer IISB

-Contributing: AVL List, Mercedes Benz AG, Technische Universität Dresden, Valeo-Siemens
+Contributing: AVL List, Mercedes Benz AG, Technische Universität Dresden, Valeo

 Objectives

-The hardware of foxBMS enables the management of high-performance prototypes of complex lithium-ion battery systems of any size (i.e., from one cell up to several hundreds of cells at up to 1600 V).
+The hardware of foxBMS enables the management of high-performance prototypes of complex lithium-ion battery systems of any size (i.e., from one cell up to several hundreds of cells).
 The redundant hardware architecture of foxBMS is well suited to develop battery systems requiring a high level of safety and availability.
 The hardware is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 The BMS consists of the BMS-Master board on which the software is running on two separated microcontrollers.
 The BMS-Master is connected over the BMS-Interface in a daisy-chain architecture to the BMS-Slaves, which are measuring the cell voltages and cell temperatures in each battery module.
-The BMS-Master together with the BMS-Extension controls all the components in the battery junction box (BJB), like the power contactors, current sensor, interlock, and the galvanic isolation monitoring.
+The BMS-Master controls all the components in the battery junction box (BJB), like the power contactors, current sensor, interlock, and the galvanic isolation monitoring.

 The software implemented in foxBMS uses only specifically developed open source and free of charge software components, or free of charge third-party software.
-The entire source code of foxBMS is provided online on GitHub and includes its own development environment and configuration files based on Eclipse and GCC compil-er, thus enabling immediate use on Windows, Mac, and Linux operating systems.
+The entire source code of foxBMS is provided online on GitHub and includes its own development environment and configuration files, thus enabling immediate use on Windows and Linux operating systems.
 The software is licensed under the BSD 3-Clause license.
-All foxBMS parts can therefore be utilized unrestrictedly, including free and open source use, as well as closed source commercial use.
-The BMS hardware concept that will be used in the project will be derived.
+All foxBMS parts can therefore be utilized unrestrictedly, including free and open-source use, as well as closed source commercial use.